 There is no treatment for this disease besides sterilizing the soil.

 We have had a plant pathologist test and said it was Southern Blight.
 It loves hot and humid and said it was very hard to combat.
-The recommendation was to not replant tomato.

 You can read more about Southern Blight here.